Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 VPN Comparison Table

-The table below compares our chosen iOS VPN apps, based on download speeds, logging policies, access to US Netflix, and more:
+The table below compares our chosen VPN apps, based on download speeds, logging policies, access to various Netflix regions, free trial duration, and price:

 Thanks to its well-designed and intuitive app, mixed with exceptional speeds and app-unblocking results, we simply loved using ExpressVPN on our iPhone.